caseyavila/www/README.md

 # The Website of Casey Avila
-If you want to view the rendered site, visit caseyavila.ga
+If you want to view the rendered site, visit <caseyavila.ga>
+## Site Features
+- Design
+- Piano pieces
+- Guides and documentation of processes easier access for beginners